 Indiscriminate attacks involving the detonation of small improvised explosive devices (known locally as ‘cocktails’) periodically occur in public areas.
-Dhaka’s expatriate and diplomatic areas of Banani, Baridhara and Gulshan have also seen an increase in security incidents in 2015.
+Dhaka’s expatriate and diplomatic areas of Banani, Baridhara and Gulshan also saw an increase in security incidents in 2015.

-Australians should be aware that normal travel in many parts of Dhaka is at times inhibited by protests and arbitrary acts of violence.
+Australians should be aware that normal travel in Bangladesh is at times inhibited by protests and arbitrary acts of violence.
 Travellers should follow the advice of local authorities, carefully plan their movements, and keep clear of all protests and large crowds as violence could occur without warning.

-Due to the uncertain security environment in Bangladesh, Australian officials in Dhaka plan and undertake their movements cautiously, including with the assistance of local authorities where necessary.
+Due to the uncertain security environment in Bangladesh, Australian officials in Bangladesh plan and undertake their movements cautiously, including with the assistance of local authorities where necessary.